Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 Stand For Liberty
 -----------------

 Big corporations collect data from you with every purchase and sale you make.
 They even do it the second you land on their website and start browsing.
 They use your data to analyze your behaviors as an online merchant or a consumer and increase their bottom line.
-Then, they sell your personal information or use it against you, without your knowledge or consent.
+Then, they sell your personal information or use it against you without your knowledge or consent.
 You’ve guessed it.
-You have become the product, and these corporations are your insidious thiefs.
+You have become the product, and these corporations are your insidious thieves.

 **Corporations like e-commerce giants have become your credit score broker.**

-* Based on their risk assessment they rate your insurance policies.
+* Based on their risk assessment, they rate your insurance policies.
 * Your personal preferences will be the reason why you may not get a particular job.
 * Or even worse, rating algorithms could block your bank accounts in the future!

 The ever-sprawling giant e-commerce corporations always seek to expand their profits, market power, and control.
 They have created today’s alarming digital security and privacy crisis under the guise of usability and convenience.
 And with all the information they possess, they've become more powerful than national governments!
-Believe it, or not, protecting your data is protecting your finances, and your quality of life.
+Believe it or not, protecting your data is protecting your finances and your quality of life.

 *“We help you to become the captain of your data and liberties.“*